raditya1117/HoneyBadger/fastapi-testing/article.md

 ### HTTP Exception

-HTTP exceptions are built-in FastAPI exceptions that we can use to raise exceptions and send error responses with standard HTTP status codes.
-When we raise an HTTP exception, FastAPI automatially handles the exception and returns the content in the `detail` parameter as the API response.
+HTTP exceptions do not occur in a FastAPI application.
+These are built-in FastAPI exceptions that we can use to manually raise exceptions and send error responses with standard HTTP status codes.
+When we raise an HTTP exception, FastAPI automatially handles the exception and returns the content in the `detail` parameter of the HTTPException constructor as the API response.

 For instance, we have raised an HTTP exception in our FastAPI app when the requested operation in the API call is other than add, subtract, multiply, and divide.
 Hence, if we pass `write` as an input to the operation field, the calculator app raises the HTTP exception.

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "write", "num1":10, "num2": 10}'